 DefinitionThis section has been translated automatically.

-Polihexanide is an odourless and well-tolerated biguanide antiseptic related to chlorhexidine, which is used in medicine to treat large wounds.
-Furthermore, it is increasingly used in the cosmetic industry as a preservative.
-Another field of application is treatment in the oral cavity and the conjunctiva.
+Polihexanide is an odorless and well-tolerated biguanide antiseptic related to chlorhexidine, which is used in medicine for the treatment of extensive wounds.
+Furthermore, it is increasingly used in the cosmetics industry as a preservative.
+Another field of application are treatments in the oral cavity and the conjunctiva.

 Pharmacodynamics (Effect)This section has been translated automatically.